Cookies on the Healthspan site

 Several studies have set out to investigate the claims that green tea holds the power to burn fat.
-A systematic review and meta-analysis of 1243 participants concluded that although there is some evidence of increases in fat loss during the trials the clinical significance of the fat lost is "modest at best".10 It's also worth pointing out that during some studies increases in exercise and healthy eating were also practiced.
+A systematic review and meta-analysis of 1,243 participants concluded that, although there is some evidence of increases in fat loss during the trials, the clinical significance of the fat lost is "modest at best".10 It's also worth pointing out that during some studies increases in exercise and healthy eating were also practiced.

-As a drink green tea is an excellent low-calorie, low-caffeine alternative to tea and coffee so drink it up.
+Despite this, green tea is an excellent low-calorie, low-caffeine alternative to tea and coffee so drink it up.
 If it does have fat-burning properties, then that's just an added bonus.

 In some cases, the frozen stuff may well be better.
 As fresh produce ripens its sugar content increases whilst its nutrient density decreases meaning not all fruit and veg have equal nutrient content.
 Produce that is quickly frozen retains the nutrient content whilst stopping the ripening process.

 Frozen fruit and veg can be easier to work with and more versatile than fresh - throw them in your cooking, create smoothies or push the boat out and make some sorbets.